CaroVincent/TextOn/README.md

 # TextOn

-A small project on color contrast
+A small project on color contrast for text, maybe images in the future !